 The portage is about a half a kilometre long.
 And from the end of it, there is only another five kilometres to reach Missinipe.

 We were back in town just three hours after leaving camp.
 We had perfect conditions with no wind on the last stretch into town.
 Others are not always so fortunate.

 The four days on the Churchill River exceeded by expectations and now I want to go back for more.
 Ric left me with a few ideas – and one in particular has massive appeal.
 It’s a two week trip that can be done as a loop in a kayak – and has only three portages.
 It starts on Reindeer Lake – another two or so hours up the dirt road from Missinipe.

 If you’ve read this far I want to leave you with this.
 On our last portage of the trip – the Otter Rapids portage, it hit me that the trails we were following had been used for thousands of years – as long as the native people have lived in the area.
 Don’t ask me why it took so long for that fact to hit home – but when it did, I suddenly felt more in touch with all the people who had walked before me.

 Useful information about paddling the Churchill River

-- Missinipe is a small community located about 90 minutes north of LaRonge, Saskatchewan via a road that is paved for the first 20 kilometers and then is dirt for the next 60 kilometers.
+- Missinipe is a small community located about 90 minutes north of LaRonge, Saskatchewan via a road that is paved for the first 20 kilometres and then is dirt for the next 60 kilometres.
 It’s passable with a car but beware the large fuel trucks.

 - You don’t need to take a float plane to paddle the Churchill River.
 In fact you can leave right from the town of Missinipe.